 Medicare Denied Prescription Drug (Part D)

-"This drug is not on your plan's list of covered drugs"
+"My drug is not on my plan's formulary"

 What This Means